 Every now and then, it is good to revisit a classic, or even a curiosity from the past.
 The Devil’s Dictionary by Ambrose Bierce was originally published in newspaper installments from 1881 until 1906.
 You might be surprised how current many of the entries are.

-For example, here is a definition for the word miscreant The Old definition is Bierce’s.
-The New definition or comment are mine.
+For example, here is a definition for the word abasement.
+The first definition is Bierce’s.
+The second one is mine.
 From time to time, just as it was originally published, we will come back to The Devil’s Dictionary, for a look at it then and how it applies today.
-Click on Devil’s Dictionary in the tags below to bring up the other entries.
+Click on Devil’s Dictionary in the tags below to bring up the other entries

 Effect, n.
 The second of two phenomena which always occur together in the same order.
 The first, called a Cause, is said to generate the other — which is no more sensible than it would be for one who has never seen a dog except in pursuit of a rabbit to declare the rabbit the cause of the dog.

 Effect, n.
 Post hoc, ergo propter hoc.
 After it, therefore because of it.
 You bought the house you couldn’t afford because a loan you couldn’t understand and then the economy sank.
 Therefore, the sinking of the economy is your fault.
 Also known as the Fox News / Republicans-to-the-Occupy-Wall-Street-people interpretation of economic events.

 This entry is a follow up to the earlier one defining abasement.
 For details, see earlier The Devil’s Dictionary entry: The Devil’s Dictionary: then and now: abasement